sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * descriptions - *Object* *optional*.
 Human-readable localised descriptions (see *[names](#names)*) of the resource.
 * validFrom - *String* *optional*.
 A timestamp from which the version is valid.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
 * validTo - *String* *optional*.
 A timestamp from which the version is superceded.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
+* isPartialLanguage - *Boolean* *optional*.
+Default: `false`.
+Set to `true` if the structure doesn't contain the complete set of all available languages, e.g., when obtained as a reponse to a GET query that requested specific languages through the HTTP header “Accept-Language”.
 * isExternalReference - *Boolean* *optional*.
 If set to “true” it indicates that the content of the resource is held externally.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 * links - *Array* *optional*.
 A collection of links to additional resources for the resource.
 See the section *[link](#link)*. **It is recommended to systematically include as the first link a self-referencing hyperlink (link with "rel"="self") to indicate the URL address of the resource, and its URN.**